Knowledge Base

 const OPENAI_BASE_URL = 'https://api.openai.com/v1'; // Or your proxy address

-const REPO_SLUG = 'cnb/docs'; // Replace with your repository slug
+const REPO_SLUG = 'cnb/feedback'; // Replace with your repository slug

 // Initialize OpenAI client